 The Board provides medical benefits under a partially self-funded plan and a reinsurance contract with an insurance company for stop-loss coverage.
 Medical benefits are provided to all eligible participants (including employees and missionaries) and their dependents.
-Total medical claims incurred during the years ended September 30, 2017 and 2016 were approximately \$8,895,000 and \$10,152,000.
+Total medical claims incurred during the years ended September 30, 2018 and 2017 were approximately \$6,616,000 and \$8,895,000.
+Claims incurred but not reported or paid at year end were estimated to be approximately \$1,004,000 and \$648,000 as of September 30, 2018 and 2017 and are included within "accounts payable and accrued expenses" on the consolidated statements of financial position.